gholler-sopra/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Description
-File can be used when you want to read from a distributed file system.
+File is a Guavus Enterprise Accelerator that is used when you want to read from a distributed file system.

 ## Use Case
 Consider a scenario wherein you want to fetch log files from HDFS every hour and then store the logs in a TimePartitionedFileSet.
 It can be achieved my making configurational changes as described in the sections below.